Crypto Lending Insurance

 Insurance corporations provide financial coverage for traditional money platforms when unexpected events occur.
 Policyholders have to pay a fee, or “premium,” to enjoy this coverage.

 The Federal Deposit Insurance Corporation (FDIC) is the main insurance body for US banks.
 It examines and monitors traditional financial institutions for safety and security.
-All money organizations under the FDIC are under federal insurance.
+Federal insurance is available for all money organizations under the FDIC.

 The FDIC also resolves likely issues for large and complex financial institutions.
-They manage receiverships too and offer investment advice to their policyholders.
+They manage receiverships too, and they offer investment advice to their policyholders.

 The FDIC also monitors and insures many of the safest and most established platforms.
 Some of these platforms include Binance, Coinbase, Gemini, and eToro.
 Currently, the FDIC does not insure loan funds for cryptocurrency lending platforms.
 But it has commenced work on the crypto-asset policy sprint.
 There is no set timeline for completing or implementing this policy.